ellysaschottler/React_Portfolio-ESchottler/README.md

 ## Description

-A portfolio built with React, displaying some of my applications and websites.
+A portfolio built with React, displaying some of my applications and websites..

 ## Usage